 On May 24, 1844, Samuel Morse, inventor of the Morse Code (well, duh!) and of the telegraph, famously sent the message “What Hath God Wrought?” to inaugurate his new telegraph.
 Certain messages in History have become so iconic that they are familiar to most people (though sometimes not remembered with perfect accuracy).
 Here we list 5 of these Momentous Messages.
-What famous messages would you include on this list?

 1. “What Hath God Wrought?” – Samuel Morse to Alfred Vail.